warmana/cloudant-docs-fork/source/includes/libraries/_supported.md

 + Serialization and deserialization of updates to the DDP format

 **Note**: The JSON query syntax used by Cloudant Query, and initially developed by Cloudant, was contributed back to Apache CouchDB for version 2.0.
-Prebuilt binaries for Apache CouchDB version 2.0 are not yet available.
-You can use this module with Cloudant DBaaS or Cloudant Local until the prebuilt binaries are available.
+Pre-built binaries for Apache CouchDB version 2.0 are not yet available.
+You can use this module with Cloudant DBaaS or Cloudant Local until the pre-built binaries are available.

 To configure the Apache CouchDB or Cloudant server connection information, pass its URL as the COUCHDB_URL environment variable to the Meteor server process.